mcglow2/guides/source/hpc/Access/0010_AccountRequest.md

 - Go to [Tufts HPC Cluster OnDemand](https://ondemand.pax.tufts.edu/)
 - Cluster account is the same as your username (all lower-case) and password in SIS or for your Tufts email.
 - If you can login, you already have a cluster account.
-- If not, submit a [Cluster Account Request](https://tufts.qualtrics.com/jfe/form/SV_5bUmpFT0IXeyEfj), the link is also available on [Research Technology website](https://it.tufts.edu/high-performance-computing)
+- If not, submit a [Cluster Account Request](https://tufts.qualtrics.com/jfe/form/SV_5bUmpFT0IXeyEfj)